 Another hard-to-miss landmark in Whitehorse is located in front of the Whitehorse International Airport.
 It’s the world’s largest weathervane—a Douglas DC–3.
 This vintage plane was mounted on a rotating pedestal in 1981.

 Another major attraction in Whitehorse is the Yukon Beringia Interpretive Centre, which traces the Ice Age in Yukon, which—unlike the rest of Canada—was ice-free.
-The Blue Fish Caves near Old Crow reputedly hold the earliest evidence of humans in the New World.
 Displays at the Centre present the science and myth of the Ice Age subcontinent of Beringia, inhabited by great woolly mammoths, giant short- faced bears and lions.
 Ice Age specimens include a well-preserved Ice Age Yukon horse hide and a reproduction of a scimitar cat, as well as other Ice Age mammals.
 Open daily, mid-May to late September.

-Whitehorse also boasts a Transportation Museum; log “skyscrapers”; and the Old Log Church, built in 1900.
+Downtown Whitehorse also has log “skyscrapers” and the Old Log Church, built in 1900.
 Historic walking tours of the city’s heritage buildings are available.